rmastand/MODProducer/README.md

 cmsRun JEC_cfg.py
 ```

 If you're using a global tag other than GR_R_42:V25, the filenames will be different from what they are in the repository.
-For those cases, you need to edit the filenames in `src/PFCandidateProducer.cc`, under the method `PFCandidateProducer::beginJob()`, lines 389 to 392.
+For those cases, take all the JEC files that the aove code generates and place them in a directory in "data".
+Then change argument 5 of PFCandidateRun(online).py accordingly.

 ## Other Notes
 Some random notes that might be helpful as you play around with the code here: